| POST | /api/v1/users/login |

 @SerializedName("username")

-var userName:String? = null
+open var userName:String? = null

 @DataMember(Name="password", IsRequired=true)